 The Cathedral of St. Raymond School has a Crisis Plan that includes evacuations (both on our property and relocating to the University of St. Francis), shelter in place and lock-downs.
 Evacuation drills are conducted monthly with annual reviews from the local fire department and police department.
-Shelter in place are conducted once a year and lockdown drills are conducted two times a year.
+Tornado drills and lockdown drills are conducted once a year.